nubarium/Biometric-SDK-Android/README.md

         // Saves the token in your local storage to reuse in case you need.
     }

     @Override
+    public void onError(FacialCapture.Error error, String message) {
+        // Track the erro of the initialization.
+    }

+    @Override
     public void onFail(String reason) {
         // Track the reason of the initialization fail.